ENI Cross-border Cooperation Programme

 Section 2.7.1 of the Guidelines refers in general terms to both program and projects’ indicators.
 When developing a project, in the offline Application Form (available in Word format) one is required to mention which Programme Output indicator(s) and, similarly which Programme Result Indicator(s), the project contributes to and one will refer to the Programme results and output indicators mentioned in the two tables (page 33-35 of the Guidelines for Applicants).
 Moreover some specific project indicators (both results and outputs) will have to be defined as well taking into account the nature of your project.
 One has to also take into account the terminology defined in the Guidelines for Applicants when referring to the results, outputs, impact and outcomes (page 33 of the Guidelines for Applicants).

-In conclusion, in order for projects to be fully aligned with the Programme’s strategy and in the same time to maximize their score in the quality assessment, it is highly recommended that the projects use at least one of the programme level result indicators (name of the indicators and measurement unit) and at least one programme level output indicator.
+In conclusion, in order for projects to be fully aligned with the Programme’s strategy and in the same time to maximize their score in the quality assessment, it is needed that the projects use at least one of the programme level result indicators (name of the indicators and measurement unit) and at least one programme level output indicator.
 In this way the Programme can gather aggregate data both before, during and at the end of projects’ implementation and get an overview on what has been funded and what were the programme’s outputs, results and in the end impact and further what could be policy interventions.
 Of course projects can in addition come up with their specific own indicators as well (results and outputs).
 Moreover, projects shall come up with their specific own project level indicators as well (results and outputs).

 3. How the expression “audited Annual accounts” should be interpreted?
 It is a mandatory condition for all the Applicants, as an eligibility criteria, to have theirs annual accounts audited by independent auditors, even if this is not a requirement under the national law?